openeyes/DicomProcessor/README.md

 Required options

+### shutdownAfterMinutes
 ```
 -sa
 ```
-shutdownAfterMinutes An option that will be used to determine how long the engine should run and will shutdown after the specified amount of minutes
+ An option that will be used to determine how long the engine should run and will shutdown after the specified amount of minutes

 Example value : 60

+### requestQueue
 ```
 -rq
 ```
-requestQueue The request queue of the table request_queue in the database that should be processed
+The request queue of the table request_queue in the database that should be processed

 Example value : "dicom_queue"
+### scriptFileLocation
 ```
 -sf
 ```
-scriptFileLocation The location of the directory of the javascript scripts that the engine will use to process the medical device files
+The location of the directory of the javascript scripts that the engine will use to process the medical device files

 Example value : "src/main/resources/routineLibrary/"

+### synchronizeRoutineDelay
 ```
 -sy
 ```
-synchronizeRoutine Delay of minutes when the engine should synchronize the specified scriptFileLocation with the routine_library table
+minutes delay when the engine should synchronize the specified scriptFileLocation with the routine_library table

 Example value : 1